Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test8_clue_analysis(gemini).md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-These clues are excellent at misdirection.
-The 'space adventurers' clue is a perfect match for 'Star Wars' and completely unrelated to the correct answer.
-The 'swashbuckling adventure on the high seas' is a direct and strong descriptor for 'Pirates of the Caribbean' and has no connection to the correct answer.
+The fake clues are excellent.
+'A swashbuckling adventure with pirates, treasure, and the high seas is at the heart of the narrative' perfectly describes Pirates of the Caribbean.
+'The narrative follows a group of rebels fighting against a tyrannical empire in a galaxy far, far away' is a direct and strong description of Star Wars.
+These clues provide strong misdirection to the incorrect choices and are completely unrelated to The Lord of the Rings.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices